The Ultimate In Birding Tours

 Western Mexico: Day 5 An early start will allow us to reach some attractive thorn forest and scrubby growth in the lower foothills of the Sierra Madre Occidental shortly before dawn, as we attempt to find the local form of the Middle American Screech Owl.

-Afterwards, we will have a second chance to look for many of the birds we were looking for in the thorn forest near to Mazatlan and in addition we may find the elusive Lesser Roadrunner, Nutting’s Flycatcher, the endemic Happy Wren, Greyish Saltator, and, with luck, Five-striped Sparrow or the strange Pyrrhuloxia.
+Afterwards, we will have a second chance to look for many of the birds we were looking for in the thorn forest near Mazatlan and, in addition, we may find the elusive Lesser Roadrunner, Nutting’s Flycatcher, the endemic Happy Wren, Cinnamon-bellied Saltator, and, with luck, Five-striped Sparrow or the strange Pyrrhuloxia.
 We will also hope to find the difficult Black-capped Gnatcatcher, which should be present alongside the more common Blue-grey Gnatcatcher.

 Later we will continue southwards to San Blas for a four nights stay.